Unreimbursed Medical Expenses in Utah

 Common Pitfalls to Avoid

-Some expenses are clearly covered.
-Others depend on the order wording, medical necessity, or whether the treatment was properly documented.
-Start with the order before assuming automatic reimbursement.
+| Assuming every health-related cost is automatically shared | Some expenses are clearly covered.
+Others depend on the order wording, medical necessity, or whether treatment was properly documented. | Start with the order before assuming automatic reimbursement. |

-A screenshot of a balance due is often not enough.
-The other parent and the court may need the invoice, the explanation of benefits, and proof that the amount was actually paid.
+| Sending incomplete documentation | A screenshot of a balance due is often not enough. | Send the invoice, explanation of benefits, and proof of payment together. |

 This Instagram reel fits here because it connects medical costs with child support review issues and reminds parents that significant health expenses can sometimes force a larger conversation about whether the existing support structure still works.